Pagurus dalli

-Pagurus dalli, commonly known as the whiteknee hermit, is a species of hermit crab in the family Paguridae.
+Pagurus dalli, commonly known as the whiteknee hermit or whiteknee hermit crab, is a species of hermit crab in the family Paguridae.
 It is found in the northeastern Pacific Ocean at depths down to about 276 m.
 It usually lives in a mutualistic symbiosis with a sponge, or sometimes a hydroid.

 Description

 Pagurus dalli has a smooth, partially calcified carapace up to 1.8 cm long, and a curved abdomen.
 The legs are light tan with white stripes, and it is the broad white band on the merus segment of the chelae (claws) that gives this hermit crab its common name.
 The dorsal surface of the carapace has a network of white, red, light and dark brown markings and is rimmed with red, and the flagellae (terminal segments) of the second pair of antennae are reddish-brown and white.

 Distribution

 This hermit crab is native to the northeastern Pacific Ocean, its range extending from the Bering Sea to Oregon, but is not particularly common anywhere.
 Its depth range is from the low intertidal zone to a depth of about 276 m, and it is found on sandy or muddy substrates or on gravel.